daniel-araujo/proctal/README.md

 # Proctal 0.0.0

-Proctal provides a command line interface and a C library to manipulate the address space of a program on Linux.
+Proctal gives you access to the address space of a program on Linux with a command line tool and a C API.

 Features:
 - Reading and writing values in memory
 - Searching for values in memory
 - Repeatedly writing a value to memory fast so as to make it seem like it's never changing
-- Temporarily freezing execution of a program's main thread
+- Temporarily freezing main thread execution
-- Detecting reads, writes and execution of memory addresses on a program's main thread
+- Detecting reads, writes and execution of memory addresses in main thread
 - Disassembling instructions from any memory location
 - Assembling instructions to write to any memory location
 - Allocating and deallocating readable/writable/executable memory locations